kwaldenphd/internet/key-terms.md

 - "A router is a networking device that forwards data packets between computer networks.
 Routers perform the traffic directing functions on the Internet.
 Data sent through the internet, such as a web page or email, is in the form of data packets.
 A packet is typically forwarded from one router to another router through the networks that constitute an internetwork (e.g. the Internet) until it reaches its destination node" ([Wikipedia](https://en.wikipedia.org/wiki/Router_(computing)))

 **Tag**
 - “A heading in a web page as indexing, structural, or formatting terms.
 Formatting tags identify structural parts of a document, such as <heading> or display <italics>.”
-(Murray, 440)
+(Janet Murray, *[Inventing the Medium: Principles of Interaction Design as a Cultural Practice](https://mitpress.mit.edu/9780262016148/inventing-the-medium/)*, pp. 440)

 **Top-Level Domains (TLDs)**
 - "A top-level domain (TLD) is one of the domains at the highest level in the hierarchical Domain Name System of the Internet after the root domain" ([Wikipedia]())